Orbs/jspm-git/README.md

 jspm-git
 ==========

-jspm endpoint for Git Repositories
+A generic jspm endpoint for Git Repositories.

+jspm-git is based on Guy Bedford's [github endpoint for jspm](https://github.com/jspm/github/).

 ## Installation